 Every one of us was born to be a certain way, but then we were also taught how to be.
 The ways we were taught to be may not feel natural to us and may create both psychic and physical discomfort.
 Deconstruction is the dissection of your belief system, which includes how you believe you are supposed to be in this world.
 Deconstrucion can help you find your authentic self in order to become the person you were meant to be and live the way you were meant to live.

-Here are some examples of how we might receive different messages from various sources.
+Here are some examples of how we might receive conflicting messages from various sources.